Save money on groceries using just your phone – Smartphones are today’s easiest money savers

 What all the apps have in common is an ‘incentive’ for new users.
 Some apps pay you for trying it out, have some type of sign up bonus or a free offer when you register or open a new account.
 You make money just by downloading the app and registering!
 Tip: Don’t just download an app, look around for free offers and bonuses –

-With ibotta new users get$10 (sometimes more if they’re running a promo)
+With ibotta new users get up to $20 (sometimes more if they’re running a promo)

 Checkout 51 gives new users $2 after you redeem your first receipt, and the next 3 times you redeem an offer, you’ll $1 each time (total of $5.00)